AndyObtiva/glimmer/README.markdown

 Glimmer composites always come with grid_layout by default, but you can still specify explicitly if you'd like to set specific properties on it.

-Glimmer shell always comes containing one composite by default that wraps around specified shell content.
-That specific composite (the one directly under shell) has fill_layout with :horizontal type.
+Glimmer shell always comes with fill_layout having :horizontal type.

 This is a great guide for learning more about SWT layouts: